(Repeats story with no change to text)

 The difference in approach, which even some regulatory sources privately admit exists, has meant that banks such as Credit Suisse Group AG and Goldman Sachs Group Inc are able to be more aggressive in making leveraged loans just because they are regulated by the Fed, not the OCC, the sources said.

 As a result, these banks could gain ground at the expense of rivals that are regulated by the OCC, including JPMorgan Chase & Co, Bank of America Corp and Wells Fargo (Berlin: NWT.BE - news) & Co, the sources said.

 Complicating matters further, the guidelines are not prescriptive enough and leave room for interpretation, the sources said.
 One senior Wall Street executive said foreign banks are getting a pass from the Fed on deals that OCC-regulated banks can no longer do.

 "We would hope going forward that these guidelines not only get applied to U.S. banks but get applied to international banks as well as for those entities that are not part of the banking system," Bank of America Chief Financial Officer Bruce Thompson said, when asked about the issue in a conference call with reporters on April 16.

-Bryan Hubbard, a spokesman for the OCC, declined to comment.
+Eric Kollig, a spokesman for the Fed, declined to comment, as did Bryan Hubbard, a spokesman for the OCC.
 The banks declined to comment.